alagala/labs/README.md

     - **SQL Data Warehouse**, for the storage and analysis of big data volumes
     - **Power BI**, for business intelligence and data visualization

+  - [Serverless real-time data ingestion and processing with Microsoft Azure Event Hubs and Azure Functions: hands-on lab](azure/serverless-bigdata-pipeline), demonstrating the use of:
+    - **Event Hubs** exposed as an [Apache Kafka](https://kafka.apache.org/) cluster, for ingestion of streaming data and for storing batches of streaming to Blob storage
+    - **Functions**, for serverless and scalable processing of streaming data

   - [Graph processing with Azure Databricks and Cosmos DB: hands-on lab](azure/cosmosdb/graph), demonstrating the use of:
     - **Cosmos DB** with Gremlin APIs, for storing and searching graphs
     - **Azure Databricks**, for graph analytics